State Taxes

 What are my Utah Military and Veteran Department of Public Safety Benefits?

-The “VETERAN” indicator can only be added by applying in person at a Utah Department of Public Safety office.
+Veterans are required to apply in person at a Utah Department of Public Safety office.
 Veterans must provide their discharge paperwork (DD214, Record/Notice of Separation, etc.) as proof they received an honorable discharge.

 Utah Department of Public Safety Office Directory